SSWConsulting/SSW.Rules.Content/rules/record-a-quick-and-dirty-done-video/rule.md

    * Show a example of where this issue occurred
 3. **Demo the solution**
    * Provide a working example of your code
-   * You should try to demo the code with a realistic use case rather than showing the code itself
+   * Demo the code with a realistic use case
+   * Direct attention and give people an idea of where to look
-   * Harken back to the pain you alluded to earlier to remind the audience you've solved the problem
+   * Harken back to the pain showing the value of your solution
 4. **Outro**
    * Transition back into a medium close up shot of yourself
    * Provide a brief summary of what you discussed in the video